Red-Hex-Consulting/Ankou/README.md

 - Plug in your favorite local or self-hosted LLM; the assistant ingests the full history of command output, builds a shared understanding of the target, and can summarize results, flag anomalies, draft follow-on commands, or watch for notable artifacts while you remain in full control.
 - Guided workflows help less experienced operators learn the rhythm of an engagement: the assistant explains context, proposes vetted commands, suggests decision trees, and highlights common next moves.
 Veteran operators can focus on higher-level strategy, using AI to sift noisy telemetry, compare hosts, or spot pivot points in seconds.
 - Click-to-run recommendations (using `<cmdankou>` tags) let you execute AI-suggested commands straight from the chat, keeping operations quick yet auditable.
-- The Poly Engine view lets you feed raw loot or binaries through the same OpenWebUI backend for automated triage, detonation scripting, or rapid reverse-engineering notes.
 - Because everything is proxied through OpenWebUI, you can experiment with different models without touching Ankou's core code—great for testing new LLMs, keeping models aligned with mission policy, or swapping to air-gapped models mid-operation.

 ![AI Operations Panel](docs/src/AiAgent1.png)